The Kinks: Decline in popularity and split (1986–1997)

-In 1990, their first year of eligibility, the Kinks were inducted into the Rock and Roll Hall of Fame.
+The Kinks were inducted into the Rock and Roll Hall of Fame in 1990, their first year of eligibility.
 Mick Avory and Pete Quaife were present for the award.
-The induction, however, did not revive the Kinks' stalled career.
-A compilation from the MCA Records period, Lost & Found (1986–1989), was released in 1991 to fulfil contractual obligations, and marked the official end of the group's relationship with MCA.
-The band then signed with Columbia Records and released the five-song EP Did Ya in 1991 which, despite being coupled with a new studio re-recording of the band's 1968 British hit "Days", failed to chart.
+The induction did not lead to a revival of the group's stalled career.
+A compilation from the MCA Records period, Lost & Found (1986–1989), was released in 1991 to fulfil contractual obligations, marking the official end of the group's relationship with the label.

+The Kinks then signed with Columbia Records and released the five-song EP Did Ya in 1991, the title track of which charted number 48 on the US Mainstream Rock chart.
 The Kinks reverted to a four-piece band for the recording of their first Columbia album, Phobia, in 1993.
-Following Mark Haley's departure after the band's sellout performance at the Royal Albert Hall, London, Gibbons rejoined the Kinks for a US tour.
+After a sellout performance at the Royal Albert Hall in London, Mark Haley departed the band and Gibbons rejoined them for a US tour.
 Phobia managed only one week in the US Billboard chart at number 166; as had by then become usual for the band, it made no impression in the UK.
-One single, "Only a Dream", narrowly failed to reach the British chart.
-"Scattered", the album's final candidate for release as a single, was announced, followed by TV and radio promotion, but the record was unavailable in stores—several months later a small number appeared on the collector market.
+The single "Only a Dream" narrowly failed to reach the British chart.
+The album's final candidate for release as a single, "Scattered", was announced and followed up with TV and radio promotion.
+However, the record was unavailable in stores—several months later, a small number appeared on the collector market.
 The group was dropped by Columbia in 1994.

-In the same year, the band released the first version of the album To the Bone on their own Konk label in the UK.
-This live acoustic album was partly recorded on the highly successful UK tours of 1993 and 1994 and partly in the Konk studio, before a small, invited audience.
-Two years later the band released a new, improved, live double CD set in the US, which retained the same name and contained two new studio tracks, "Animal" and "To The Bone".
+The band continued without the support of the major record label and released the first version of the album To the Bone on their own Konk label in the UK in 1994.
+This live acoustic album was partly recorded on the highly successful UK tours of 1993 and 1994 and partly in the Konk studio in front of a small, invited audience.
+Two years later, the band released a new, improved, live double-CD set in the US, which retained the same name and contained two new studio tracks, "Animal" and "To the Bone".
 The CD set also featured new treatments of many old Kinks hits.
 The record drew respectable press but failed to chart in either the US or the UK.